InvirganceDocumentation/convirgance-docs/docs/transforming-data.md

 ### Examples

-Below are two examples, one goes over the `SorterGroupByTransfromer` and the other demonstrates how to use the `Transformer` interface to create an anonymous class.
+Below are two examples, one goes over the `SortedGroupByTransfromer` and the other demonstrates how to use the `Transformer` interface to create an anonymous class.

-#### SorterGroupByTransfromer Example
+#### SortedGroupByTransfromer Example

 The following example showcases joining two tables, and using the `SortedGroupByTransformer` to group the data into a more compact from.